 The Castle of Massazza

 The Castle, built around the year one thousand, is located in the small town of Massazza between Milan and Turin and is a typical example of medieval defensive village.
-Settlement perched on baraggio spur, probably Celto Ligure, then passed to the Romans and subsequently Longobarda fortification.
-It is characterized by a high tower in stone bachelors and by a Visconti spool with typical Ghibelline merlons.
+Settlement perched on a baraggivo spur, probably Celto Ligure, then passed to the Romans and later Lombard fortification.
+It is characterized by a high stone bachelors tower and a Visconti fortress with typical Ghibelline battlements.

 Typical medieval defensive village, storage of foodstuffs and agricultural products, shelter for the flocking settlements in the area and defense of the village located at that time in the north, on the Baraggia.
 Are preserved Celtic with votive chapels and testimonies of the Templar era with symbols of the typical Cross.